astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 STUDENT.
 Great.
 Other options for the language of objects could be -- a language of natural numbers, equality predicates, and equality proofs, which would be quite similar to the Dependent ML formulation of
-\citet{licata2005formulation}; or even the full meta-language itself, which would be more similar to a homogeneous, multi-stage language like MetaML \citep{metaml-main-reference}.
+\citet{licata2005formulation}; or it could even be the terms of the full meta-language itself, which would be more similar to a homogeneous, multi-stage language like MetaML \citep{metaml-main-reference}.
 But in this case, our objects will be the types and terms of STLC -- actually, the open terms of STLC.